As Trump leans into attacks on mail voting, GOP officials confront signs of Republican turnout crisis

 One recent Facebook sponsored post from the Johnston County, N.C., Republican Party exhorted voters not to dismiss a GOP mail piece coming their way: “ATTENTION!!!
 If you receive an ABSENTEE BALLOT MAILER like shown in this picture, please know that it is legitimate!!!”

-“Please don’t confuse North Carolina’s absentee system with other states’ all-mail elections,” read the message from party chairman.
+“Please don’t confuse North Carolina’s absentee system with other states’ all-mail elections,” read the message from Darryl Mitchell, chairman of the Johnson County GOP.
 “NCGOP and JoCo GOP agrees with the President that our current absentee ballot request system is safe and secure.”

 The assurance was met with skepticism from many commenters.
 “Burned it!
 I will go in person to vote straight Republican,” wrote one.

 “Why is the GOP sending this out,” wrote another, adding: “You know damn well that we are arguing against this, and here it is our own damn party sending this horse dung out?!!!
 Whoever is in charge of this should be fired.
-I am going to the polls, Don’t send me one.”
+I am going to the polls.
+Don’t send me one.”

 Another recent ad, from the Alaska GOP, lamented how few Republicans have requested absentee ballots and urged supporters to submit their request “NOW.”